Why were Indian soldiers unarmed asks Rahul Gandhi

 China always creates fresh differences and turn old ones into disputes

-The former Congress president has been questioning the government over the martyrdom of Indian soldiers and has demanded answers from the prime minister.
+The former Congress president has been questioning the government over the martyrdom of Indian soldiers and has demanded answers from the Prime Minister.
 On Wednesday, he asked Defence Minister Rajnath Singh why did he "insult" the Army by not naming China over the killing of Indian soldiers in eastern Ladakh's Galwan Valley.

 "If it was so painful: Why insult Indian Army by not naming China in your tweet?
 Why take 2 days to condole?
 Why address rallies as soldiers were being martyred," he said.